1 2 Cup To Ml

 While the above calculation is precise, there are variations to consider depending on the context:

 • Recipe Variations: Recipes may not always require pinpoint accuracy.
 A few milliliters more or less will rarely make a significant difference in most recipes.
-However, for recipes requiring precise measurements, such as those involving scientific processes or delicate baking, precision is key.
+That said, for recipes requiring precise measurements, such as those involving scientific processes or delicate baking, precision is key.

 • Different Cup Sizes: Remember that "cup" sizes can vary slightly.
 Some recipes may specify a "metric cup" which might differ slightly from the standard US cup.
 Always check the recipe's specifications.